etonnerre/etonnerre/README.md

 - 👋 Hi, I’m @etonnerre
 - 👀 I’m interested in Network Automation and ...
-Entreprise Network !
+Cloud !
-- 🌱 I’m currently learning Nornir
 - 💞️ I’m looking to collaborate on various framework and NA tools.
 - 📫 How to reach me with github or my [LinkedIn](https://www.linkedin.com/in/etonnerre/)